AlibabaCloudDocs/eip/intl.en-US/Pricing/Overdue payments.md

 # Overdue payments {#concept_i5b_yl3_vdb .concept}

-If an EIP bill is overdue, your service may be affected.
-Therefore, we recommend that you renew your EIP in time to avoid service interruptions.
+This topic describes the procedure and related consequences when an Elastic IP Address \(EIP\) bill is overdue.
+To avoid possible interruptions to your services, we recommend that you renew your EIPs in a timely manner.

-1. If an EIP bill is overdue, or if your payment is not received, you will get an email.
+1. If the payment of an EIP is not received in time, you will be notified by email.
 2. The EIP functions normally within the 15 days after the bill is overdue.
-3. The EIP service will be suspended after the bill is overdue for more than 15 days.
+3. If you do not renew the EIP within 15 days after the bill becomes overdue, the EIP is suspended and its bandwidth reduces to 1 KB.
-4. If you renew your EIP within 15 days after the service is suspended, the service is automatically restored.
-Otherwise, the EIP address will be released 15 days after the service is suspended.
-The account owner will receive an email notification.
+4. If you add the required funds to your account within 15 days after the EIP is suspended, the EIP is restored.
+5. If you do not add the required funds, the suspended EIP is released after 15 days.
+When the EIP is released, an email notification is sent to your account.